 How does your polling get done?
 How do you decide which issues matter?
 Do you poll people on income-inequality, for example?

-The public decide which issues matter.
+The public decides which issues matter.
 Right now we’re just focused on polling in the United States, although some of the issues are global.
 We poll tens of thousands of people using different types of polls.
 The issues that arise are organized into 7 major themes:

 - How a company pays and treats its workers

 - The nature of a company’s products and services